mwangiwambui/jumpbox-practises/Linux_playbook/linux_processes.md

 `cat /proc/{pid}/status`
 Used to see more information about a process.
 All details about process are stores in the /proc partition.

+`jobs`
+Used to view the commands sent to the background and the status of the commands sent to the background.

+`bg`
+Send an existing job to the background after you temporarily suspend it with CTRL+Z

+`fg {pid}`
+To bring a job to the foreground with a pid.